 Southwest Showcase congratulates our 2019 Award winners.
-These award recipients will be recognized on Wednesday, January 23 during the 2019 Southwest Showcase Luncheon.
-Join us as we recognize a leading industry peer and state-of-the-art meeting destination.
+These award recipients were recognized on Wednesday, January 23 during the 2019 Southwest Showcase Luncheon.
+Join us for 2020 as we recognize a leading industry peer and state-of-the-art meeting destination.

 2019 Industry Professional of the Year Award